-Example: She says something hurtful and you have the right to demand reconciliation — right now.
+She says something hurtful and you have the right to demand reconciliation — right now.
 The equation in your head is: she hurt me, now she has to fix it, otherwise I will continue to suffer — and it’s not fair.
-The problem is; she may not be ready.
+The problem is, she may not be ready.

 You expect an apology whenever something goes wrong in the relationship.
 But she doesn’t feel like she hurt your feelings or even owes you an apology.
 Or, maybe she just needs time to cool down.
 Providing space can sometimes be the best solution for both of you.

 Then, you continue to push and her annoyance develops into verbal abuse.
 She begins to yell at you, wanting you to grow up and leave her in peace.
-But of course, this does the complete opposite.
 You grow paranoid that she doesn’t love you anymore and might even be seeing someone else.
 You realize your clinging has turned you into a complete mess and you’ve lost control over everything, especially the relationship.

 Insight from the Movies: The romantic-comedy film, How to Lose a Guy in 10 Days shines a comedic light on clingy relationships.
 Andie (played by Kate Hudson) is a writer, who wants to show that she can drive any man away by making ‘classic female mistakes.’
-She conspires to date Benjamin, who is also secretly ‘dating’ her to prove to her advertising company that he can make any woman fall in love with him; a plot twist reminiscent of Shakespeare’s A Midsummer Night’s Dream.
+She conspires to date Benjamin, who is also secretly ‘dating’ her to prove to her advertising company that he can make any woman fall in love with him.

 Andie plays the role as the clingiest girlfriend Ben has ever had, as she constantly calls him, interferes with boys’ night out and even moves in without consulting him.
 She also acts overly sensitive and possessive, putting a strain on the relationship.
 However, Ben doesn’t want to lose his bet and puts up with Andie’s mess.

 From the Couch: There is a turning point in Andie and Ben’s relationship after they meet with a couple’s therapist.
-The therapist suggests they spend time meeting the other’s respective families.
-This therapeutic advice proved to help build a real bond that established a genuine relationship between the two, as they grew vulnerable with each other.
+The therapist suggests they spend time meeting each other’s respective families.
+This therapeutic advice proves to help build a real bond that establishes a genuine relationship between the two as they grow vulnerable with each other.